Our Terms of Business

-Tasker Insurance Group Ltd is a group of independent insurance intermediaries whose head office is at 5th Floor, 107 Leadenhall Street, London, EC3A 4AF.
+Tasker Insurance Group Ltd is a group of independent insurance intermediaries whose head office is at Beaufort House, 15 St. Botolph Street, London EC3A 7BB.
 We are authorised and regulated by the Financial Conduct Authority and are permitted to advise on, arrange, deal in, and assist in the administration and performance of general insurance contracts.
 Our FCA firm reference numbers are as follows:

 Tasker & Partners Ltd

 These details can be checked on the FCA’s Register by visiting the FCA’s website www.fca.org.uk/register or by contacting the FCA on 0345 606 9966.

 Please read this document carefully.
 It sets out the terms on which Tasker Insurance Group Limited companies, (“we / our / us”) agrees to act for our clients (“you / your”) and contains details of our regulatory and statutory responsibilities.
 Please contact us immediately if there is anything in these terms of business that you do not understand or with which you disagree.

 Relationship and scope of business: As independent insurance intermediaries we generally act as the agent of our client.
 We are subject to the law of agency, which imposes various duties on us.
 However, in certain circumstances we may act for and owe duties of care to other parties, including the insurer.
 We will advise you when these circumstances occur so you will be aware of any possible conflict of interest.

 - Arranging suitable insurance cover with insurers to meet your requirements;

 - Helping you with any subsequent changes to your insurance your have to make;